"Courage & Confidence" | St Madeleine Sophie Barat

 Parents can share any comments and can raise questions with the Head of Year for their daughter’s year group over content for these days.

-PROTECTED CHARACTERISTICS & LGBT
+Protected Characteristics & LGBT

 All year groups have assemblies delivered by the pastoral team outlining what protected characteristics are.
 Staff also receive CPD on this.PSHCE lessons in school that have any aspect of prejudice, racial or bullying content always have the first slide of the lesson showing the list of protected characteristics to further remind and reinforce this learning.